junaidhamzae/codereap/README.md

 1.  **Scans**: Recursively scans your project for source files (`.js`, `.ts`, `.jsx`, `.tsx`, `.json`, `.css`, `.scss`).
 2.  **Parses**: Uses AST (Abstract Syntax Tree) parsing to identify all `import` and `export` statements.
 3.  **Graphs**: Builds a directed graph of all dependencies between your files.
-4.  **Reports & Prunes**: Identifies all nodes in the graph with an in-degree of zero—these are your orphan files.
+4.  **Reports & Prunes**: Identifies orphan files based on reachability from project entrypoints.
+Any file not reachable from an entrypoint is marked as orphan.

 ## Why the name works